 Prosecutors will assess how the company reviews and improves its compliance program, especially in light of lessons learned.
 Prosecutors will also assess the effectiveness of, and the adequacy of the resources assigned to, the investigative function of the program, as well as the timeliness and adequacy of any remediation efforts.

-Companies without compliance programs should take this opportunity to design an effective compliance program, and companies with existing compliance programs should take this opportunity to review their programs to assess whether they comply with the Revised Guidance, and whether the plans have evolved as the companies have evolved.
+Companies without compliance programs should take this opportunity to design an effective compliance program, and those with compliance programs should review their programs to assess whether they comply with the Revised Guidance and whether the plans have evolved as the companies have evolved.